edward-r/ai-lab/apps/prompt-maker-cli/drafts/neovim-plugin.md

 - Nx prints its own task logs to stderr; stdout only contains JSON when `--json` is set.
 - The JSON payload includes the model, refinement count, base prompt, and optional `polishedPrompt` if you add `--polish`.
 - Use `jq -r '.polishedPrompt // .prompt' result.json > prompts/final.md` to isolate the text you need.
-- A spinner updates on stderr during JSON runs so you know the CLI is still working.
-Pass `--no-progress` to silence it.

 > [!NOTE]
 > Need a polished version in the same command?
 Add `--polish` (and optionally `--polish-model gpt-4o-mini`).
 The JSON payload will include both `prompt` and `polishedPrompt` so you can choose either downstream.